San Francisco graft trials: Leading citizens seek help

+Rudolph Spreckels, financial backer of the graft prosecution.

 The ongoing corruption began to affect the quality of public services, and citizens began to seek reform.
 A Grand Jury was convened, and began to take testimony about extent of the graft.
 Former Mayor Phelan, in concert with Rudolph Spreckels, president of the San Francisco First National Bank, and Fremont Older, editor of the San Francisco Bulletin, decided to try to challenge the Labor Party's corrupt choke-hold on city politics and commerce.
 Phelan and Spreckels were among the largest property-owners in San Francisco.